 ESY provides free medical care for Greek citizens and residents.
 This system can also benefit expats, unemployed individuals, and EU citizens.

-State healthcare in Greece includes:
+State healthcare in Greece covers:

 - Hospitalization